cozy/cozy-stack/docs/CONTRIBUTING.md

 #### Step 4: Test

-Don't forget to add tests and be sure they are green:
+Don't forget to add tests and be sure they are green.
+You need CouchDB installed, with an account, and configuring the stack to use this account:

 ```
+$ export COZY_COUCHDB_URL=http://admin:password@localhost:5984
 $ make unit-tests
 ```